Dynamics on Hyperspace of Pointwise Periodic Homeomorphisms: Topological entropy of

+\item[(i)] The assumption of pointwise distality in Theorem 2.1 is essential.
+Indeed, there exist well-known examples of minimal Toeplitz subshifts with positive entropy that admit a generic set of distal points.
+Moreover, this result cannot be strengthened by passing to sequence topological entropy.
+Since as shown by Qiu and Zhao in \cite{Qiu}, non-equicontinuous distal systems must have infinite sequence topological entropy.

-\begin{rem}\rm{In a joint work \cite{jw} with A. Daghar, we provided an example of a pointwise periodic rational curve homeomorphism $F$ and we claimed that $h_{top}(2^F)=+\infty$(see Example 4.9 in \cite{jw}).
+\item[(ii)] In \cite{jw}, we provided an example of a pointwise periodic rational curve homeomorphism $F$ and we claimed that $h_{top}(2^F)=+\infty$ (see Example 4.9 in \cite{jw}).
 It is worth noticing that the entropy of $2^F$ was incorrectly computed.
 In fact according to the above result, it vanishes.
-However, as we will see later in Section 5, the induced map $2^F$ of this particular example still exhibits chaotic features, such as Li-Yorke chaos.} \end{rem}
+However, as we will see later in Section 5, the induced map $2^F$ of this particular example still exhibits chaotic features, such as Li-Yorke chaos. \end{itemize}